 Medi-Cal will replace DME that is lost, damaged or unusable due to COVID-19.
 DME are items such as braces and wheelchairs.
-Medi-Cal is not requiring a face-to-face meeting, a new doctor’s order, or new medical necessity documentation to replace DME due to COVID-19 during this emergency.12
+During the public health emergency, Medi-Cal is not requiring a face-to-face meeting, a new doctor’s order, or new medical necessity documentation to replace DME due to COVID-19 during this emergency.27

-Medi-Cal is expanding telehealth coverage.13 Telehealth helps people get services from their doctors without having to travel.
-Telehealth services include outpatient care, preventive services, ambulance services, and durable medical equipment like wheelchairs.14 Call your doctor or Medi-Cal managed care plan for information on telehealth.
+Medi-Cal is expanding telehealth coverage.33 Telehealth helps people get services from their doctors without having to travel.
+Telehealth services include outpatient care, preventive services, ambulance services, and durable medical equipment like wheelchairs.34 Call your doctor or Medi-Cal managed care plan for information on telehealth.

-If you have dental pain or a dental emergency, call your dentist’s office.
-If you do not have a dentist or your dental office is closed or cannot see you, call the Medi-Cal Dental Telephone Service Center.
+If you have a dental pain or a dental emergency, call your dentist’s office.
+If you or your dentist need more information on Medi-Cal Dental services during COVID-19 then you or your dentist can visit this website: https://www.dental.dhcs.ca.gov/DC_documents/providers/provider_bulletin…; If you do not have a dentist or your dental office is closed or cannot see you, call the Medi-Cal Dental Telephone Service Center.
 They can help you find a dentist.
 Their number is 1-800-322-6384.

 Medi-Cal still pays for Non-Medical Transportation (NMT) and Non-Emergency Medical Transportation (NEMT).

-Medi-Cal provides help with transportation during the COVID-19 emergency.16 This includes paying for rides to the hospital and appointments for testing or treatment in some situations.
+Medi-Cal provides help with transportation during the COVID-19 emergency.36 This includes paying for rides to the hospital and appointments for testing or treatment in some situations.